Knee and Hip Replacement Surgery Readmissions

 We continuously strive to deliver the best outcomes for our patients admitted to BIDMC for total joint replacement surgery.
 30-day Unplanned Readmission Rate is a measure related to the quality of care provided to patients while undergoing surgery, during their hospitalization, and in the transition of care preparing for discharge after surgery.
 Our goal is to prevent avoidable readmissions.

-What is our most recent performance for Knee Replacement Surgery Readmissions?
+What is our most recent performance and trend?

 What are we doing to improve?